Uninstalling Connectware Agents with the connectware-agent Helm Chart

 Uninstalling Single Agents from a Larger Installation

-If you want to remove one or more agents from a larger group of agents installed using the connectware-agent Helm chart, you can simply remove their whole configuration from your values.yaml file and running a Helm upgrade as described in Configuring agents with the connectware-agent Helm chart.
+If you want to remove one or more agents from a larger group of agents installed using the connectware-agent Helm chart, you can remove their whole configuration from your values.yaml file and running a Helm upgrade as described in Configuring agents with the connectware-agent Helm chart.

 Example